isMandyCoding/Learn-to-code-javascript/README.md

 #### Here's what we'll be doing:
 * Overview of basic JavaScript concepts
-* Building a simple application using javascript
+* How to Solve a common interview Question
 * Playing around and break things